enisspahi/opencost-demo/README.md

 # Integrations

-- **Cloud Providers**: Supports AWS, GCP, Azure, and others for cloud cost allocation.
+- **Cloud Providers**: AWS, GCP, Azure, and others for cloud cost allocation.
 - **On-Premises**: Default and custom pricing for on-prem.
-- **Others**: Prometheus, Grafana, kubectl cost, Backstage.
+- **Miscellaneous**: Prometheus, Grafana, kubectl cost, Backstage.

 For more details, see the [OpenCost Integrations documentation](https://opencost.io/docs/integrations/).